-National Council of Jewish Women's (NCJW) Message
+The National Council of Jewish Women's (NCJW) Message

-Provisions in law and government regulation that embolden health care entities - anyone from hospitals and health insurance plans to individual nurses and doctors - to refuse care based on their religious or "moral" beliefs are known as "refusals of care" or simply as "refusals."
-Together, these provisions prioritize health care providers' personal beliefs over patient care.and lead to the denial of abortion care and coverage, end-of-life care, and gender-affirming care.
-Religious liberty is meant to be a shield protecting free exercise, but state and federal governments have manipulated this constitutional principle to advance anti-woman, anti-abortion, anti-LGBTQ agendas and to discriminate against vulnerable patients.
+Clauses in existing law and government regulation that allow health care entities and providers to refuse care based on their religious or "moral" beliefs are known as "refusals of care" or simply as "refusals."
+Examples include a physician refusing to provide an abortion for a woman in an acute medical crisis or an insurance company overriding patient preferences for end-of-life care.

+Religious liberty is meant to be a shield protecting free exercise, but the federal government has manipulated this constitutional principle to advance its anti-woman, anti-abortion, anti-LGBTQ agenda and to deny vulnerable patients needed care.
 NCJW strongly opposes laws and regulations granting entire institutions and individual providers the rights of conscience that should be left to patients, which are directly contrary to the Jewish values of pursuing justice for all, ensuring fair treatment for all, and safeguarding individual religious liberty.